 The central allegations made in the Spotless Class Action are that Spotless misled the market by making a series of announcements without reasonable basis; and failed to disclose to the market operator information that had a material effect on the price or value of SPO Shares.

-The Spotless class action is funded by Therium Australia Ltd, ICP Capital Pty Ltd and Investor Claim Partner Pty Ltd.
+The Spotless class action is funded by Therium Litigation Finance AF IC, ICP Capital Pty Ltd and Investor Claim Partner Pty Ltd.

 Background to claim

 In August 2012, Spotless was acquired for approximately $720 million by a private equity consortium led by Pacific Equity Partners (PEP).

 Under PEP, the company returned $302 million in equity to its shareholders, before relisting on the ASX in May 2014 with a valuation of approximately $2 billion.

 On 25 August 2015, Spotless released its results for the financial year ending 30 June 2015 (FY15 Results).
 The results were earnings before interest, depreciation, taxation and amortisation (EBITDA) of $316.4m and reported net profit after tax (NPAT) of $142.8m.
 This was consistent with the forecasts provided for in the Prospectus issued in 2014.
 In a conference call with analysts outlining the FY15 Results, Spotless Chief Executive Officer (CEO), Bruce Dixon described Spotless as having “really solid momentum coming into the next year” and the FY15 turnaround as “sustainable”.

 In giving guidance for the coming year, Spotless stated that it expected its results for the financial year ending 30 June 2016 (FY16) to “materially exceed” its FY15 results (across revenue, EBITDA and NPAT) and endorsed market consensus expectations for FY16 NPAT (broker consensus at the time was for FY16 NPAT of between $161m and 161.5m) (the FY16 Guidance).